Ruslan Fedotenko: Start in the NHL

-Fedotenko went undrafted and first entered the NHL after being signed by the Philadelphia Flyers in 1999.
-He scored the overtime winning goal in Game 1 of the 2002 Eastern Conference Quarter-Finals against the Ottawa Senators during the 2002 Stanley Cup Playoffs.
+Fedotenko was not drafted.
+He first entered the NHL after being signed by the Philadelphia Flyers in 1999.
+Withe the Flyers, he scored the overtime winning goal in game one of the 2002 Eastern Conference Quarter-Finals against the Ottawa Senators during the 2002 Stanley Cup Playoffs.

 Tampa Bay Lightning and first Stanley Cup win

 After two seasons with the Flyers, he was traded in 2002 to the Tampa Bay Lightning, along with two second-round draft picks, in exchange for Tampa Bay's first-round draft pick, which was used to draft Joni Pitkänen.

-In 2004, Fedotenko won the Stanley Cup for the first time, scoring both Lightning goals in Game 7 of the Finals against the Calgary Flames.
+In 2004, Fedotenko won the Stanley Cup for the first time, scoring both Lightning goals in game seven of the Finals against the Calgary Flames.
 It was Tampa Bay's first Stanley Cup in franchise history.
 After a career-high 26-goal, 41-point campaign in 2005–06, Fedotenko was re-signed as a restricted free agent in July 2006 to a one-year contract worth $1.65 million.